Intelligent-Intern/quicpro_async/README.md

 # THIS IS STILL WORK IN PROGRESS - GIVE ME A COUPLE DAYS TO FINISH IT..
 DOCUMENTATION FIRST YAY

+## debugged the extension - next step: adding more tests and writing a shell script that enables them (using demo docker files basically and run unittests inside 4 containers 8.1 - 8.4 to test all versions in parallel)

 # quicpro_async 🚀
 Native QUIC / HTTP‑3 **and WebSocket** support for PHP 8.1‑8.4 – non‑blocking, Fiber‑first